calumk/editorjs-columns/README.md

 * [ ] Refactor code for legibility
 * [ ] Tests

-## Changelog
+## ChangeLog

 > 16/05/22 - Removed global tool varable.
 Switched to config variable for column tools (see Example)
-> 22/05/22 - EditorJs must now be passed as instance through tool to child, to avoid duplicate editorjs installs
+> ~~22/05/22 - EditorJs must now be passed as instance through tool to child, to avoid duplicate editorjs installs~~ - Rolled Back

 # Known Bugs